websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/multifactor-authentication.md

     ![Login to Liferay with your user account.](./multifactor-authentication/images/01.png)

 1. Choose from one of the five MFA options.
 For example, select *SMS Authentication* to receive a code by text message.
+Note, you must choose one of the authentication methods.

     ![asdf](./multifactor-authentication/images/02.png)

 1. Click on the *Send Code* button and wait to receive your code.
 Note, you may need to check your spam folder if using the *Email Authentication* option.